 Requirements Analysis

-Given the requirements listed in the Coursework specification – a mechanism to undertake exercise, reminders to take medication on time, information on home energy use with tips to minimise when desired, and a home robot to fetch items.
-The requirements were extended to support interaction with medical staff as the group believed this would be a useful addition.
+The requirements listed in the Coursework specification are a mechanism to undertake exercise, reminders to take medication on time, information on home energy use with tips to minimise when desired, and a home robot to fetch items.
+The requirements were extended during the design to support interaction with medical staff as the group believed this would be a useful addition.
 The system of interactive screens was expanded with additional ‘supporting’ screens to give the user a unified and complete set of interactive opportunities to benefit their lives despite mobility and health issues.
 Thus, the system is structured as:

 Log-in Screen

 ‘Home’ Screen

+Overlay Help Message

-Medication
+Medication Screen

+Overlay Warning Message

-Medication Taken
+Medication Screen Change Day

 Add Medication